LSSTDESC/TXPipe/docs/src/file_details/binned.rst

 The bin index b runs from 0 to nbin-1, or "all" tag for a combined non-tomographic sample.
 The "all" bin is not simply the same as all the other bins combined, because the selection bias calibration is different.

 Like the original source shear catalogs, the binned shear catalogs may include only a subset of magnitude values depending on what was measured during the pipeline.
+An example using riz bands is shown below.

 =======  =======  =========  ==========  =========
 Group             Name       Kind        Meaning